Our curriculum helps students build the technology, design, and business know-how needed to lead new ventures.

 Engineering, Design & Innovation Management Seminar

-Every three weeks during Year 1 of their program, MS/MBA students meet as a cohort at SEAS in an afternoon seminar jointly run by SEAS and HBS faculty.
+Every month during Year 1 of their program, students meet as a cohort at SEAS in an afternoon seminar jointly run by SEAS and HBS faculty.
 Seminars revolve around, among other topics, talks by alumni leaders of technology ventures; research presentations by faculty from SEAS and HBS; and student updates on venture concepts they are developing.

 Technology Venture Immersion

-During the January term of Year 1, MS/MBA students complete Technology Venture Immersion, a two-week course jointly taught by HBS and SEAS faculty.
-Modeled on the HBS Startup Bootcamp, the Technology Venture Immersion employs a learning-by-doing approach, student teams will work on their own venture concepts in this intensive immersion course.
+During the January term of Year 1, students complete Technology Venture Immersion, a two-week course jointly taught by HBS and SEAS faculty.
+Modeled on the HBS Startup Bootcamp, the Technology Venture Immersion employs a learning-by-doing approach in which student teams work on their own venture concepts.
 The course will convey concepts and builds skills required in early stage technology ventures, including problem finding (human-centered design, customer discovery), solution finding (ideation methods, prototyping, user testing), business model validation (hypothesis generation, minimum viable products, lean experimentation), sales and marketing methods, venture financing, and team building and leadership skills.

 HBS Required Curriculum Spring Term

-MS/MBA students continue with their RC section, completing the RC’s five spring term case-based courses: Business, Government & the International Economy; Finance 2; Leadership & Corporate Accountability; Strategy; and The Entrepreneurial Manager, along with FIELD Global Immersion, in which student teams travel abroad to design a product for a sponsoring organization.
+Students continue with their RC section, completing the RC’s five spring term case-based courses: Business, Government & the International Economy; Finance 2; Leadership & Corporate Accountability; Strategy; and The Entrepreneurial Manager, along with FIELD Global Immersion, at the end of which student teams travel abroad to design a product for a sponsoring organization.

 More on the Required Curriculum >